MattGaarder/moovie-project/matt-notes/notes.md

 12. Create a rotten tomatoes section that shows whether the film is fresh or rotten.

 13. Create a clear list function so that when movies are added to either list there are no repeat values.
+DONE

-14.
+14. CSS styles on watch and seen list